 Step 2: Engage in professional organizations

-There are countless professional organizations that can help real estate professionals connect, network and increase their knowledge of the field.
+There are countless professional organizations that can help real estate professionals connect, network, and increase their knowledge of the field.
 A simple Google search can usually yield a plethora of state-wide real estate organizations to become a part of, and there are a few national organizations to consider as well.

-You can choose to become a member of an organization based around the type of property you’re looking to sell, as well as the region.
+You can choose to become a member of an organization based on the type of property you’re looking to sell, as well as the region.
 For example, the Association of Foreign Investors in Real Estate (AFIRE) has a global investment emphasis that other organizations might not have.

 Consider what is important to you as a real estate broker, and look for organizations based around that.
 Here are some reputable organizations to get you started: